MohammedHabibQureshi/oT-Multi-Parameter-Environmental-Monitoring/README.md

 ESP32
 ```

-Verify that the GPIO definitions in the firmware match the actual hardware wiring.
+Make sure the GPIO definitions in the Arduino program match your physical connections.

 ---